RESOURCES

 Consistency of Ingredients: The consistency of the ingredients will play a very big part in the overall quality of your product.
 If you decide to change suppliers or brands for your ingredients, make sure you get as much info about the new product and compare it to what you were using, and then make the necessary changes when needed.

 Consistency of Tools: It is important to use the same kitchen tools for each batch to remain consistent.
-For example, when using dry measuring cups, make sure that if you buy new cups that they do in fact hold the same amount.
+For example, when using dry measuring cups, make sure that if you buy new cups, they do in fact hold the same amount.
 This is where a scale becomes important to ensure accurate amounts.
 Do not assume that a dry measuring cup holds the exact same amount as a different dry measuring cup.
 Confirm everything.
 Think of your kitchen as a science lab.

 Consistency in the Kitchen: When you are in the kitchen, make sure to stay focused on your task throughout the entire process.
 Always add your ingredients in the same order, at the same times, using the same equipment.
 Whether considering your cooking time, temperature, or brix, always use the same method.
 This way, if your batch doesn’t turn out right, it will be much easier to narrow the problem and find the solution.
 Consistency is your best asset in the kitchen.